George Doumani: Career

-He graduated from University of California, Berkeley.
-He contributed to the International Geophysical Year in 1958 in Antarctica.
-He made other trips to the southern continent in the early 1960s.
+Doumani joined the International Geophysical Year in 1957 and 1958 in Antarctica, doing fieldwork at Byrd Station.
+Doumani made other trips to the southern continent in the early 1960s.
 His findings helped prove the continental drift theory.
 Two Antarctic mountains are named after him: Mount Doumani and Doumani Peak.
-In 1999 he published a book about Antarctica, The Frigid Mistress: Life and Exploration in Antarctica.
+His name was also included in that of fossil crustacean he identified in Antarctica, Cyzicus doumanii.